mathematica-mpr/design-d3-training/src/materials/Assignment Submission Instructions.md

     ```bash
     git commit --allow-empty -m "completed assignment 1"
     ```
+4. Push your changes up to your fork
+    ```
+    git push origin master
+    ```
-4. Notify me that you have completed the assignment.
+5. Notify me that you have completed the assignment.
 Make sure to include the commit hash of the submission commit.